-Unless it’s the mortgage, and maybe a car, going into debt means you’re living beyond your means.
+Unless it’s the mortgage, and maybe a car, or an essential household item (like when your fridge blows up), going into debt means you’re living beyond your means.
 Always paying for yesterday’s purchases, plus the interest, means you’re always on the back foot.

 Instead, take the old-fashioned route, and save first, buy later, and you will always be ahead.